TJ's Custom Gunworks

 should I have you do your work before or after I get the plating done ?

 A: Well . . . assuming that you do not want me to do the plating work, you should have the gun plated BEFORE my work, not after.
 Be SURE that the plater does NOT plate ANY internal parts, as it changes tolerances and adds porosity.
-This is exactly the reason you want to plate it before my work.
+This is exactly the reason why you want to plate it before my work.
 If I do the work and then you have it plated, parts like the hammer, slide, etc., that you will undoubtingly have plated, will no longer have the smooth mirror finish I put on them and you will wonder what happened to that smooth function you just paid me for.

-When I do the plating, I do the smoothing BOTH before and AFTER I do the plating, that is why some of my plating prices cost more than a "job shop" plater.
-Please also note that if you send me a gun that does have the internal parts plated, I will not be able to give you the same quality of work, and often will have to charge you extra to remove the plating on certain internal parts, or, on rare occasion, I will refuse to work on it altogether (only if the internals are plated with NP3 or nickel).
+When I do the plating, I do the smoothing BOTH before and AFTER I do the plating, that is why some of my plating prices cost more then a "job shop" plater.
+Please also note that if you send me a gun that does have the internal parts plated, I will not be able to give you the same quality of work, and often will have to charge you extra to remove the plating on certain internal parts, or, on rare occasion, I will refuse to work on it altogether (only if the internals are plated with NP3 or similar).

 A: First of all, I do not feel as though I have any competitors.